1technophile/OpenMQTTGateway/docs/use/ble.md

 If you have passive scanning activated, but also have some devices which require active scanning, this defines the time interval between two intermittent active scans.

-If you want to change the time between active scans you can change it by MQTT.
-For setting the active scan interval time to every 5 minutes:
+If you want to change the time between active scans you can change it by MQTT, `adaptivescan` parameter needs to be `false` for the `intervalacts` change to be taken into account.
+Example for setting the active scan interval time to every 5 minutes:

 `mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"intervalacts":300000}'`